thingspect/atlas/README.md

 ## Use of Build Tags In Tests

-All test files should have build tags, including `main_test.go`.
-Due to limitations of some developer tools and plugins, negated tags are used.
+All non-generated test files should have build tags, including `main_test.go`.
+Due to limitations of developer tools and extensions, negated tags are used.

 For example, to tag a file as a unit test: